ClarkRichardson/COSC310Project2/README.md

 Bot:  I think there may have been a typo, please try again.

 Language Toolkits:
+Parts-of-Speech (Stanford CoreNLP)
+This toolkit is used to identify names and products in a the complaint section.
+A customer writes their entire complaint and the bot will identify the persons name and the item the are complaining about.
+Example snippet:
+Bot:Please leave your name and item in your complaint below.
+You -> My name is Jesse and I bought a chair last week.
+It has broken within two days.
+Bot: Is this the item that your complaint was about? chair You -> Yes
+Bot: Thank you Jesse for the feedback about the chair.
+We have noted your issue and will try to fix the situation.

 Sentiment Analysis (Stanford CoreNLP)
 This toolkit is used to evaluate the tone of a review left by the user and appends a rating (out of 5) to the review.